example42/Example42-tutorials/slides/PuppetTutorial/10_Modules.md

   Data Separation

-    - Configuration data is defined outside the module (or even Puppet manifests)
+    - Configuration data is defined outside the module
-    - Module behavior is managed via APIs
+    - Module behavior can be managed via parameters
     - Allow module's extension and override via external data

   Reusability